menacher/java-game-server/README.md

 Wiki
 ====
 The [wiki](https://github.com/menacher/java-game-server/wiki) provides implementation level details and answers to general questions that a developer starting to use Nadron server might have about it.
+This [blog post](http://nerdronix.blogspot.com/2013/06/creating-multiplayer-game-using-html-5.html) contains a decent tutorial on creating a multiplayer game using this server.
 Support Group
 =============
 For general discussion please use the [Nadron server google group](https://groups.google.com/forum/#!forum/jetserver).
 Issues and bugs can be raised directly in github.